Milnor fibre boundary of a non-isolated surface singularity: The characteristic polynomial of

 For the second part, lift the classes of $H^1(\partial X)$ to $H^1(X)$ before multiplying them.
 (5) follows from $H^3(X)=0$.
 (Cf. also with \cite{SU}.) \end{proof}

-Such a result, in general, is the by--product of the structure--theorem regarding the mixed Hodge structure of the cohomology ring (i.e., it is the consequence of the fact that $H^2$ has no such weight where the product would sit).
-Compare also with (\ref{re:nss}) and the open problem (\ref{O8}) from \ref{OPEN-PROB}. \\

-The next theorem, based on the `Collapsing Main Algorithm' and the corresponding improved version of the proof of (\ref{th:Jordan}), provides a better `estimate' in the general case and in the special (almost unicolored) cases handles the presence of vanishing 2--edges too.
-Consider the polynomials $P_{\mathfrak{h}(|\widehat{G}|)}(t)$ and $P_{\mathfrak{h}(|\widehat{G_{2,j}}|)}(t)$ introduced in (\ref{s:digress}).
-Recall that their degrees are $c(\widehat{G})$ and $c(\widehat{G_{2,j}})$ respectively.
+Such a result, in general, is the by--product of a structure--theorem regarding the mixed Hodge structure of the cohomology ring (that is, it is the consequence of the fact that $H^2$ has no such weight where the product would sit).
+Compare also with the comments from \ref{re:nss} and with some of the open problems from \ref{OPEN-PROB}. \bekezdes The next theorem, based on the `Collapsing Main Algorithm' and the corresponding improved version of the proof of Theorem \ref{th:Jordan}, provides a better `estimate' in the general case, and in the special cases of {\it almost unicolored} graphs handles the presence of vanishing 2--edges as well.\ix{Main Algorithm!Collapsing} \ix{graph!unicolored!almost}\ix{mixed Hodge structure!weight filtration}